 a) The effectiveness of conventional and currently available dispersants is very low at 0 o/oo or sometimes they are completely ineffective. b) Dispersant effectiveness peaks at 20 to 40 o/oo.
 This may depend on the type of dispersant.
-Corexit 9500 appears to be less sensitive to salinity but still shows a peak at about 35 0/00.
-Corexit 9527 is more sensitive to salinity and appears to peak at about 25 o/oo with some oils and with others at about 35 o/oo. c) There is a relatively smooth gradient of effectiveness with salinity both as the salinity rises to a peak point of effectiveness and as it exceeds this value. d) While there is some evidence for a temperaturesalinity interaction, as noted in the data of Moles et al., 2002, there are not enough data to make solid conclusions. e) Recent data are largely taken using Corexit 9527 and Corexit 9500.
-Since these have the same surfactant packages, there is a concern that the results may be more relevant to these formulations than to others. f) Observations on two field trials in freshwater appear to indicate that the laboratory tests are correct in concluding very low freshwater effectiveness. g) There were few studies on the biological effects of oil with varying salinity. h) The findings in the dispersant literature summarized in this study are in agreement with the theoretical and basic surfactant literature.
+Corexit 9500 appears to be less sensitive to salinity but still shows a peak at about 35 o/oo.
+Corexit 9527 is more sensitive to salinity and appears to peak at about 25 o/oo with some oils and with others at about 35 o/oo. c) There is a relatively smooth gradient of effectiveness with salinity both as the salinity rises to a peak point of effectiveness and as it exceeds this value. d) While there is some evidence for a temperature-salinity interaction, as noted in the data of Moles et al., 2002, there are not enough data to make solid conclusions. e) Recent data are largely taken using Corexit 9527 and Corexit 9500.
+Since these have the same surfactant packages, there is a concern that the results may be more relevant to these formulations than to others. f) Observations on two field trials in freshwater appear to indicate that the laboratory tests are correct in concluding very low freshwater effectiveness. g) There were few studies on the biological effects of oil with varying salinity. h) The findings in the dispersant literature.
 I) The salinity of the waters in Prince William Sound is typically high in the centre of the Sound, but is sometimes low, especially near river outfalls, and in fjords with tidewater glaciers.
 The salinities in these areas, often less than 15 o/oo, will result in lower dispersant effectiveness.